 - Welfare benefits advice for those over retirement age, including identifying benefit entitlements and support with many benefit application forms.
 Plus: how they are calculated, how to apply and how to resolve disputes (please note that unfortunately we are no longer able to offer support with working-age benefits including Universal Credit)

-- Helping people identify and access care and support they need, including help accessing Social Services and local authority assessments; advice on how to pay for care and support;accessing different types of care.
+- Helping people identify and access care and support they need, including community, residential and social care.
+Plus advice on local authority assessments; and paying for care and support.

 - Housing issues and housing options - including advice on the different types of housing for older people and obtaining disability-related adaptations

 - Help with complaints and challenging decisions about welfare benefits, social services, health services and energy providers